 If this sounds scary, just remember this fraud is so easy to avoid.
 If a "customer" wants you to pay anyone else, don't do it, and take it as a signal not to deal with this customer at all!

-If you have received a suspicious transaction you can issue a refund for free directly within your Wave account or contact us at email@example.com to issue the refund on your behalf.
+If you have received a suspicious transaction, you can always issue a refund for free directly within your Wave account or contact us at email@example.com to issue the refund on your behalf.

 For a more thorough breakdown on Chargebacks and how to protect yourself, check out this awesome FAQ article: Understanding and Avoiding Chargebacks